camatcode/cam_tunez/README.md

       # for fuzzing input to my added tests
       {:faker, "~> 0.18.0", only: :test},
 ```

+* Something about standalone tailwind causes "`sh: 1: watchman: not found`"
+  * Despite Meta warning against it, your best bet is to use the `watchman` package found from your normal `apt-get install watchman`
+  * Trust me: All other options are a nightmare

 ## Thoughts / Pitfalls / Review